ajv-validator/ajv/docs/strict-mode.md

 ### Strict number validation

 Strict mode also affects number validation.
 By default Ajv fails `{"type": "number"}` (or `"integer"`) validation for `Infinity` and `NaN`.

-### Strict required

-Often times a typo can lead to a key being set as required that is not even present in the object. `strictRequired` validates that the `required` keyword contains only keys that are explicitly defined in the `properties` key of the object they are referencing.